ryan-hayes/SimpleTaskManager/README.md

 - Bootstrap
 - FontAwesome

-Connection string must be edited and provided by the user in config.js in order to have tasks saved and for the application to perform CRUD operations.
+Connection string must be edited and provided by the user in the config.js file to have tasks saved and for the application to perform CRUD operations.

 Future developments: to-do list styling enhancements, authorization/user accounts, modal for completed tasks where the user can "restore" accidentally deleted tasks, account settings editing, multiple lists (i.e. personal, grocery, etc.), responsiveness testing, deployability testing (Amazon Web Services, Heroku, Azure, GCP).